pilotmoon/popclipweb/site/dev/packages.md

 Plist was the original format for PopClip extensions, and many of the older extensions in
-<a style="white-space: nowrap" href="https://github.com/pilotmoon/PopClip-Extensions"><GithubFilled />
+<span style="white-space: nowrap"><GithubFilled />&nbsp;<a href="https://github.com/pilotmoon/PopClip-Extensions">pilotmoon/PopClip-Extensions</a></span>
-pilotmoon/PopClip-Extensions</a> are in Plist format.
+are in Plist format.
 Support for JSON and YAML was added later.
 I recommend using JSON or YAML for new extensions as they are easier for a human to read and write.

 :::